Take action to prevent expansion at Leeds Bradford airport - deadline 11 August

 Despite the aviation industry's current crisis, the climate-wrecking ambition of long-term expansion at regional airports across the UK has not gone away.
-The latest is Leeds Bradford Airport which wants to increase passenger numbers from 4 million per year now to 7.1 million by 2030 – not far short of doubling the passengers, and with a similar impact on carbon emissions.
+The latest is Leeds Bradford Airport which wants to increase passenger numbers from 4 million per year now to 7.1 million by 2030 and up to 9 million by 2050.

 Whether you live in the local area or not, you can object to their planning application (you will need to register first).
 Earlier this year, North Somerset Council faced a strong local campaign against Bristol Airport expansion, supported by over 8000 objections to the application and finally rejected the proposal.

 Local authorities such as Leeds City Council would be well advised to consider this Court of Appeal judgement carefully.
-Rather than accepting at face value Leeds Bradford Airport's assurances that they don't need to worry about emissions from flights, they should take into account both carbon emissions and non-CO2 impacts of flights.
+Rather than being distracted by comparatively insignificant energy efficiency improvements to the terminal building, they should take into account both carbon emissions and non-CO2 impacts of flights.